joe7575/vm16/doc/introduction.md

 Lets say in register A is the value 0x55AA and the SP point to address 0x0000.
 After a `push A` operation, the SP points to address 0xFFFF (or e.g. 0x0FFF in the case of 4K memory) and the value 0x55AA in stored in address 0xFFFF.

+The **Base Pointer (BP)** is set with each jump/ret instruction and indicates the base for function local variables (needed by the debugger).

 ## Addressing Modes